Mutt or mixed-breed dog profile

 What is a mutt dog?

-A mutt is just another name for a mixed-breed dog, which means that a pup is a make-up of two or more breeds, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+A mutt is just another name for a mixed-breed dog, which means that a pup is a make-up of two or more breeds, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.

 Are mixed-breed dogs usually big or small?

 When it comes to mixed-breed puppies, it can sometimes be challenging to determine what size they’ll grow.
 But, a good way to predict their eventual size is by looking at every breed that makes up your dog and judging what each of their full-grown sizes is.
 Like other dogs, mixed-breed pups can be small, medium or large.

 RELATED: Bulldog breed profile

 Help your dog live a healthier, longer life.

 Introducing the Fetch Health Forecast.

 What are common health issues associated with mixed-breed dogs?

 Learning about your pup’s different breed crossovers can help provide insight into your pet’s health.
 While there are no health issues that specifically affect mixed-breed dogs, these pups can be affected by hereditary diseases specific to their breeds, Dr. McCullough shares.